GoogleChrome/OriginTrials/developer-guide.md

   - User Subset: A small percentage of Chrome users will always be excluded from the trial, even when a valid token is provided.
 The exclusion percentage varies for each trial, but is typically less than 5%.
-  ### 21. What does the _Valid Until_ date mean for my tokens?
+  ### 21. What does the _Valid Until_ date mean for my tokens?  <a name="valid-until"/>
   - Tokens are guaranteed to be accepted by Chrome up to the _Valid Until_ date.
-It is calculated based on your feedback, initially set to 6 weeks after the token is created.
+This date is calculated based on your feedback, initially set to 6 weeks after the token is created.
   - Feedback is required every 6 weeks to extend the _Valid Until_ date in order to keep participating in the trial.
   - Before the _Valid Until_ date arrives, we'll send an email to invite you to provide feedback and continue participating in the trial.
-  - Tokens without any feedback in the past 6 weeks will automatically be disabled via remote processes after a grace period.
+  - Tokens without any feedback in the past 6 weeks will automatically be disabled by a remote update process after a grace period.
   - We will send a last warning email before disabling the token.
 This will be your last chance to provide feedback and keep the token active.
-After that your token will stop working on Chrome.
+After that your token will stop working on Chrome, and will not enable the experimental feature on any page.
   - You can still provide feedback after the token is disabled.
 However, the token will not be re-enabled immediately, even though the _Valid Until_ date is updated.
 The process to disable and re-enable tokens runs periodically, and it takes some time for the remote updates to